Volunteering with us

-Ben Wilson accessed this opportunity in the first place to help towards his Scout environmental badge and became our first individual ‘Green Buddy’.
-Helen Storer and Ben Wilson feel very passionate about their duties and often go out together as friends to clean up the area.
+Ben Wilson accessed this opportunity in the first place to help towards his Scout environmental badge.
+Helen Storer and Ben Wilson feel very passionate about their duties and often went out together as friends to clean up the area.

 Skegby volunteer - Sharon Cooper

-Sharon Cooper, one of our regular Skegby volunteers, began volunteering for us in August 2018.
-Like many of our volunteers, Sharon wanted to do something to make a difference in her local community, so signed up as a litter picking volunteer.
+Sharon Cooper, a regular Skegby volunteer, began volunteering in August 2018.
+Like many volunteers, Sharon wanted to do something to make a difference in her local community, so signed up as a litter picking volunteer.

 She is regularly out with her trusty litter grabber (and sometimes her husband!) in and around the Dalestorth Road and Mansfield Road areas of Skegby.
-Since she began volunteering, Sharon has been filling in a volunteer activity log and in her first 4 months, clocked up over 43 hours and collected an amazing 80+ bags of litter.
-Sharon has continued litter picking and on her latest activity log has done a further 37 hours whilst collecting another 43 bags of litter – an incredible achievement.
+When she began volunteering, Sharon completed a volunteer activity log and in her first 4 months, clocked up over 43 hours and collected an amazing 80+ bags of litter – an incredible achievement.

 "A little volunteering in your spare time soon adds up and makes a real difference”.

 She has also inspired her neighbours to get involved too, as some now want to join her on her mission to keep Ashfield tidy.
-Sharon has also been busy cleaning up Sutton Parkway train station, which has resulted in her being part of the East Midlands Trains’ 'adopt a station' initiative.
+Sharon also cleans up Sutton Parkway train station, which has resulted in her being part of the East Midlands Trains’ 'adopt a station' initiative.